 A letter from chairman and chief executive officer Chris Schmidt:

 We also recognize racial injustice is all around us, and the roots go deep.
-Moss Adams is committed to rooting out this injustice where we can.
+Moss Adams is committed to being part of the solution as an anti-racist firm.
 The challenge and the opportunity is to identify and understand our own bias, seek diverse guidance and input, take concrete action, and hold ourselves accountable.

 Respect and integrity are an integral part of our core values.
 We have a solid foundation of commitments to and action around building an inclusive workplace, where people of all races feel supported and seen.
 However, this isn’t enough.